 Following are some of the equity accounts which are used by corporations:

-- Treasury Stock Treasury Stock records those share of a company own common stock that are purchased back for some financial reasons.
+- Treasury Stock Treasury Stock records those shares of a company's own common stock that are purchased back for some financial reasons.

 - Dividends: Records the amount of money given to stockholders of a business in the form of income sharing.
-This have same function as of Drawings account of small businesses.
+This has the same function as of Drawings account of small businesses.

 - Retained Earnings: Not all of the earnings of a corporation are distributed among the stockholders.
-Some are retained form future operations and are recorded in retained earnings account.
+Some are retained from future operations and are recorded in retained earnings account.

 by Irfanullah Jan, ACCA and last modified on